fbpx

 What’s the latest in the Casino License Awarding Process?

-Eight casino license applications (including one in this district at 686 1st Avenue) will be entering public review in July 2025.
-The State will post application materials for all eight submissions in early-July 2025.
-For the latest information, consult the Gaming Facility Location Board website.
+Eight casino license applications (including one in this district at 686 1st Avenue) were submitted to the State and have entered public review.
+The State has posted application materials for all eight submissions.

 Who determines who’s awarded one of the three remaining casino licenses?